EarthSystemCoG/COG/README.md

 Latest release: v3.15.3
 -----------------------

- - Lists of files will now be performed at the local index node rather than a remote one
  - Updates to templates for help information in preparation for the retirement of the CU CoG site.